Skip to main content

 Selecting features

 You can still inspect individual hazards when the product allows selection on the heat view.
-If a detail drawer opens, it matches the behavior described on the Pin Map page.
+Selected hazards or GIS features are highlighted on the map, and a popup or detail drawer opens with attributes.
+Use View details in the popup to open the full feature drawer.
+Behavior matches the Pin Map page.

 If the map looks empty or sparse